nvim-zh/md-nanny/README.md

 # md-nanny
-> Strengthen the markdown in neovim experience
+> Strengthen the markdown in neovim
 ## install
 ### Using a plugin manager